FilePath encoding in Haskell

 embed arbitrary bytes in the stream.
 Surrogates are Unicode code points

 that are illegal in UTF-8 streams.
-They are Char
+They are Char values in the range

 encoding does is, upon encountering an invalid UTF-8 byte, it emits the

-.
+raw byte bit-wise-ANDed with 0xDC00.
 So we get a totally valid

-s out.
+stream of Chars out.
 The trick is to undo this on the other end.
 And

-indeed, every single function (in base
+indeed, every single function (in base) that takes a FilePath will

 undo this encoding, and the exact same bytes will come out the other end